Vanova/MULAN-LRE/README.md

-#MULAN-LRE
+# MULAN-LRE
 This version of MULAN repository for extracting attribute features from raw audio files from LRE15 dataset.
 These articulatory attribute features (manner and place) are high-level speech descriptive features.
-More information you can find in articles [TODO refs]
+More information you can find in the article below

-##Citation
+## Citation
 ```bibteh
 @inproceedings{DBLP:conf/slt/KukanovHSL16,
   author    = {Ivan Kukanov and Ville Hautam{\"{a}}ki and